MonikaSinghHub/MMAI2019Candidate/README.md

 - [Link to Install NLTK](https://www.nltk.org/install.html)
 - [Stanford NLP Software](https://stanfordnlp.github.io/CoreNLP/)
-  `This article talks about the challenges that lie ahead of AI with respect to different languages` AI’s Next Great Challenge: Understanding the Nuances of Language
+  `This article talks about the challenges that lie ahead of AI with respect to different languages`